pryv/config-template-pryv.io/pryv.io/single-node/INSTALL-single-node.md

 This command will download the docker images that belong to your release from the docker repository and launch the component.
 If all goes well, you'll see a number of running docker containers when you start `docker ps`.

+### Stop

+Finally, the scripts `stop-config-leader`, `stop-config-follower` and `stop-pryv` shut down the corresponding running services.

 ### Validation

 Please refer to the `Installation validation` document located in the [customer resource documents](https://api.pryv.com/customer-resources/#documents) to validate that your Pryv.io platform is up and running.

 ## Closing Remarks

 If you need support, please contact your technical account manager @ Pryv or open a ticket on [our helpdesk](https://pryv.com/helpdesk/).
 We're glad to help you with any questions you might have.